Cyril Wecht was one of the rare forensic experts whose name became recognizable far outside medicine.

 Whatever one thinks of his conclusions, the larger fact remains: he made forensic dissent legible to mass audiences.

 That had consequences.
-It increased public scrutiny of expert claims, but it also helped create the modern expectation that every major death should produce not just one interpretation but a permanent adversarial marketplace of interpretations.
+It increased public scrutiny of expert claims, but it also helped create the modern expectation that every major death should produce more than one interpretation, even a permanent adversarial marketplace of interpretations.
 Wecht did not invent that culture.
 He helped define it.

 He was serious enough to lead institutions and flamboyant enough to unsettle them